SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_fluff.md

 You need the right resources, certainly.
 But having a strong project team and a great project manager are more important.
 Having a strong project team could be considered a resource issue.
 However, in my mind, treating people just as a resource issue misses how impactful people are and the magic they bring, both individually and as a team.

-Since resources are the simplest and most traditional project management factor, we will cover it in the next chapter.
+Since resources are the simplest and most traditional project management factor, we will explore this angle in the next chapter.
 You need to ensure that a project has enough time and funding, with a properly-sized scope to match.

 If you don't have enough resources to complete a project, it won't be completed.
 It's as simple as that.